JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ```solidity
 function initialize(address owner) external initializer;

 ```

 The read only function `getOwner` returns the address of the current owner.

 ```solidity
 function getOwner() external view returns (address);

 ```

 To transfer ownership to a new EOA, call `transferOwner`.

 ```solidity
 function transferOwner(address account) external authenticate;

 ```

-`_validateSignature` is an internal function to validaate if a hash was signed by the current owner.
+`_validateSignature` is an internal function to validate if a hash was signed by the current owner.

 ```solidity
 function _validateSignature(